patonlab/CASCADE/README.md

 ===
 # ChemicAl Shift CAlculation with DEep learning

 This repositary contains all codes and data required to reproduce the work: Real-time NMR chemical shift prediction using a graph convolutional network.
+The production webserver can be found here: http://nova.chem.colostate.edu/cascade/

 # CASCADE: What is it?